"A New Day, Ocean Sunrise"

 In this difficult and often lonely Covid-19 crisis, there is optimism and joy to be found.
-While I was experimenting with pouring paint on a large 30" x 40" mid-grade unprepped canvas, a sunrise appeared.
-The finished painting reminded me of glorious sunrises, framed by palm trees, that I have enjoyed at Vero Beach.
-As our Safer-at-Home mandates dragged on from weeks into months, looking at this painting made me happy.
+While experimenting with pouring paint on a large 30" x 40" mid-grade unprepped canvas, a sunrise appeared.
+The finished painting reminded me of glorious sunrises framed by palm trees that I've photographed at Vero Beach, Florida.
+As the pandemic dragged on into months, looking at this painting made me happy.
 I photographed the image and digitally played around with it to see if I could design a poster.
 I certainly had the time!

 My latest design!
 A little bear lovey for babies and toddlers.
 Printed on Spoonflower's

 luscious minky fabric.
 Pickles is now available in my Etsy shop. www.ApplestarrStudio.Etsy.com

 January 2019.
 A new-to-me medium of pouring thin acrylic paint on a canvas

 and moving the canvas back and forth to see where the paint wants to go.